common-voice/community-playbook/README.md

 # 👥 📕 Mozilla Common Voice Community Playbook V1.2
 - Thank you to our authors, reviewers and maintainers of the community playbook without your support this playbook wouldn’t be possible!
-Learn more about how we [maintain the playbook](https://github.com/common-voice/community-playbook/blob/master/sub_pages/maintaince.md) and [the Playbook's License](./LICENSE.md).
+Learn more about how we [maintain the playbook](hhttps://common-voice.github.io/community-playbook/sub_pages/maintaince.html) and [the Playbook's License](./LICENSE.md).
 - *Content coordination: [Hillary Juma, Common Voice Community Manager](https://discourse.mozilla.org/u/heyhillary/activity)*

 ## Welcome to Common Voice Community  🥳

 Mozilla Common Voice is an initiative to help teach machines how real people talk.

-Common Voice communities empower the collection of machine-learning-based voice technologies -- including software, tools, and data -- that Mozilla stands behind.

 Everyone can take part in Common Voice!
 You don't need technical experience, though if you do, that's great too!